-Thai Herbal Steams, Baths and Soaks are a rather common form of treatment in Thailand applied in Thai spas, salons, parlors, Buddhist temples, and saunas, but certainly also by individual healers and practitioners.
+Herbal steams, herbal baths and herbal soaks are a rather common form of treatment in Thailand applied in Thai spas, salons, massage parlors, Buddhist temples, and saunas, but certainly also by individual healers and practitioners.

 Herbal steam, vapor, and heat treatments are used to treat both body and mind with the idea that scented, healing aromas soothe and relax, and through inhalation and absorption can also cure internal ailments.
 Of course, extensive knowledge of Thai herbs and mixtures of herbs is needed to know what to apply when.

-Other benefits include helping with weight loss, relief of respiratory ailments such as Asthma, Bronchitis, Sinusitis & Allergies, improving skin conditions such as Acne, Eczema & Psoriasis, relief of muscle tension and stiff joints, stress reduction, boosting the immune system, improving blood circulation, and the reduction of cellulite.
+Other benefits include helping with weight loss, relief of respiratory ailments such as asthma, bronchitis, sinusitis and allergies, improving skin conditions such as acne, eczema and psoriasis, relief of muscle tension and stiff joints, stress reduction, boosting the immune system, improving blood circulation, and the reduction of cellulite.

-Furthermore, herbal steam and heat treatments are particularly important in Traditional Thai Midwifery (Moh Tum Yae) practices, both during the pregnancy as after giving birth in the postpartum stage (so-called Yu Fai treatments).
+Furthermore, herbal steam and heat treatments are particularly important in Traditional Thai Midwifery (Moh Tum Yae) practices, both during the pregnancy as after giving birth in the postpartum stage, the so-called Yu Fai treatments.

-Herbal steam treatments are done in a variety of ways – from covering the head with a towel hanging above a steaming bowl, in tents, or in full-fledged sauna-like environments, to name a few.
+Herbal steam treatments are done in a variety of ways: from covering the head with a towel hanging above a steaming bowl, in tents, or in full-fledged sauna-like environments, to name a few options.